-A relatively large number of people in Yorktown telecommute to their jobs.
-Overall, about 23.81% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.81% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In addition, Yorktown is a college town.
-There are a lot of students in Yorktown attending college, and as a result Yorktown provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Yorktown is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Yorktown enrolled in college, Yorktown has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Yorktown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Yorktown is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Being a small town, Yorktown does not have a public transit system used by locals to get to and from work.